HomayounFallahi/vessel-wetted-area-volume-calculator/README.md

 - Enter the liquid height (`h` or `H1`) to get the exact volume of liquid and the surface area in contact with the fluid.
 - Use the "View Breakdown" dropdown to separate the volume held in the cylindrical section from the volume held in the heads.

-#### Validating Geometry
-- Use the visualizer to ensure the input dimensions result in a realistic vessel shape.
-- Warnings will appear if inputs are invalid (e.g., Liquid level higher than vessel diameter).

 ### 🔢 Input Parameters

 | Parameter | Symbol | Description |